awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/get-started-exercise-fh.md

 ## Create Dependent Resources<a name="get-started-exercise-fh-1"></a>

-Before you create a Kinesis Data Analytics for Apache Flink application for this exercise, you create the following dependent resources:
+Before you create an Amazon Kinesis Data Analytics for Apache Flink for this exercise, you create the following dependent resources:
 + A Kinesis data stream \(`ExampleInputStream`\)
 + A Kinesis Data Firehose delivery stream that the application writes output to \(`ExampleDeliveryStream`\)\.
 + An Amazon S3 bucket to store the application's code \(`ka-app-code-<username>`\)